Most Gold Glove Awards at each position

 Active: Nolan Arenado (10)

-Shortstop: Ozzie Smith (13)
+Shortstop: Ozzie Smith, 13

 The Wizard.
 Those two words, for a baseball fan, conjure up images of impossible defensive plays being made, spectacularly athletic double plays, and the customary backflip while heading out to his position at shortstop for the Cardinals.
 Smith was a human highlight reel at short for 19 years, winning the NL Gold Glove Award for the position every year from 1980-92.
 Known primarily for his defense, the Hall of Famer and 15-time All-Star also hit one of the most memorable -- and shocking -- home runs in baseball history, launching one over the right-field wall at Busch Stadium to win Game 5 of the 1985 NLCS against the Dodgers.
 Jack Buck’s legendary call of the moment lives on: “Go crazy, folks!
 Go crazy!”

-Active: Brandon Crawford and Andrelton Simmons (4)
+Active: Brandon Crawford (4)

 “Excellence” is an understatement when it comes to describing Clemente in every facet.
-And outfield defense was no exception -- from 1961-72, he won the NL Gold Glove Award for right field every year.
+And outfield defense was no exception -- from 1961-72, he won an NL Gold Glove Award every year.
 That run may very well have continued had he not tragically died in a plane crash while traveling to deliver aid to Nicaraguans after a devastating earthquake in December 1972.
 Clemente’s glove was, of course, only one element to his beautiful game -- he also had exactly 3,000 hits, won the 1966 NL MVP Award, was a two-time World Series champion and an All-Star in 12 of his 18 MLB seasons.